 This is the opportunity to re-evaluate your business and this should start with your relationship with the customer.
 Who is bringing you the most value and the best ROI?
 Who is the easiest to maintain?
 Who regularly pays on time?
-And which of your competitors has the customers you are after and why?
-Which sectors have and will be most impacted and which less so?
-As long as the tills are ringing, many businesses are happy to maintain the status quo.
-But this operational pause is a good opportunity to use your customer data to take a good look at where the value lies in your customer base, and how you and your team can maximise it in the future.
+And which of your competitors has the customers you are after, and why?
+Which sectors have been and will be most impacted?
+This operational pause is a good opportunity to use customer data to take a good look at where the value lies in your customer base, and how you can maximise it in the future.